Bengal Cat with Dinner Morsels

 Have you ever considered introducing a raw food diet to your cat?
-A raw diet offers many benefits that support your cat’s overall health, and provides the meat your cat naturally craves.
-Learn more about raw food for cats and the nutritional advantages of a BARF (biologically appropriate raw food) diet for your cat.
+A raw diet offers many benefits that support your cat's overall health, and provides the meat your cat naturally craves.
+Keep reading to learn more about raw food for cats and the nutritional advantages of a BARF (biologically appropriate raw food) diet for your cat.

 For cats, a raw diet consists of uncooked, unprocessed ingredients including raw meat, organs and bone.
 Stella & Chewy’s raw cat food recipes are formulated to mirror your cat’s ancestral diet and contain 98% raw muscle meat, organ meat, and ground bone.
 A raw cat food diet is packed with protein and nutrients that support healthy teeth and gums, optimal digestion, vibrant skin and coat, and stamina.
 Our raw cat foods also have a high moisture content to help keep your cat hydrated.